 The falcon was also a symbol of power and might in many tribal cultures, so it was often found on clothing pieces as well.
 In some tribes, the feather of the falcon would be worn to represent an accomplishment like climbing up a mountain or defeating a rival tribe; while others wore them for protection during war times!

 Feather symbols are one of the oldest and most prevalent means of communication.
 They can be used to represent a variety of things, including people’s history or heritage; their personality traits; their spiritual beliefs; and sometimes even an event that has occurred in their lives.
-This blog post explores the common feather meaning from Native American culture as well as what these feathers may mean for you personally!
+This blog post explores the common feather symbolism from Native American culture as well as what these feathers may mean for you personally!
 Have you ever tried interpreting your own personal symbol?
 Let us know how it went by leaving a comment below.
 We’re always happy to help get you started on this fascinating journey of self-discovery!